Barb Jungr: Career

 Barb Jungr was born in Rochdale, Lancashire, England, to immigrant parents.
-Her father was Miroslav Jungr, a Czech scientist; her mother, Ingrid, was a German nurse.
+Her father, Miroslav Jungr, was a Czech scientist who moved to Britain as a refugee after World War II and after incarceration in German work camps.
+Her mother, Ingrid, was a German nurse.
 The eldest of three siblings, she grew up in Stockport, Cheshire, where she attended Stockport Convent School for Girls before earning a degree from Leeds University.
-Miroslav Jungr moved to Britain as a refugee after the World War II and after incarceration in German work camps.

-Arriving in London in the mid 1970s, Jungr worked with playwright Pam Gems and composer Paul Sand, appearing as the singer at the Edinburgh Festival production of Gem's play Dead Fish, which became Dusa Fish Stas and Vi.
+Arriving in London in the mid-1970s, Jungr worked with playwright Pam Gems and composer Paul Sand, appearing as the singer at the Edinburgh Festival production of Gem's play Dead Fish, which became Dusa Fish Stas and Vi.
 Jungr's first single was "He's Gone", as the Stroke, released by CBS, was single of the week in New Musical Express and was written and recorded with her husband Dan Bowling.

 She formed the Three Courgettes with Michael Parker and Jerry Kreeger and performed new wave versions of gospel songs in the Kings Road and Portobello Market in the late 1970s.
 The band was discovered by Island Records, then toured with Kid Creole and the Coconuts, Sade, Mari Wilson, and the Jets.
 The Three Courgettes recorded a Christmas song for Michael Zilkha's A Christmas Record.

 She formed the duo Jungr and Parker with blues guitarist Michael Parker.
 For thirteen years they performed internationally and appeared regularly on British television and radio.
 They hosted the BBC Radio 2 series We Stayed in with...Jungr and Parker with specials recorded at the Edinburgh Festival and produced by Sonia Beldom.
 Jungr and Parker toured with Alexei Sayle and Arnold Brown, with whom they won a Perrier Award in Edinburgh in 1987 at the Gilded Balloon Theatre, and toured nationally and internationally with Julian Clary, appearing with him in the West End at the Aldwych Theatre and on Channel 4 television in Sticky Moments and Terry and Julian.

 In 1991, Jungr and Parker performed in a Festival of European music in Sudan funded by the British Council.
 The success of that trip led to them performing and giving workshops in Cameroon, Tanzania, Malawi, and Burma.
 Jungr wrote about these experiences for the Guardian Diary, Folk Roots, and The Singer, and in 1994 enrolled in a masters program at Goldsmiths College in ethnomusicology for which she received a Distinction.
 She specialised in the Voice and Singing.
 During that time Jungr began to embark on solo shows, accompanied by Russell Churney, and started a solo career with the release the album Bare, which was recorded in a day, live at the Conway Hall with the support of Overtones Studios.

 In the early 1990s, Jungr developed themed shows which have become her speciality: "Hell Bent Heaven Bound" (with Ian Shaw, Christine Collister and Michael Parker) was Perrier Pick of the Fringe, "Money the Final Frontier" (with Helen Watson, Christine Collister and Michael Parker) was invited to the Canadian Music Festivals.